studentkittens/lncs-pandoc/paper.md

 The webapp allows the configuration and management of repositories and remotes in a user friendly way.
 [Fig. 2](#Git annex webapp syncing files.) shows the `git annex webapp`.
-By using the webapp the user has the possibility to setup `git-annex` repositories completely command line free.
+By using the webapp, the user has the possibility to setup `git-annex` repositories completely command line free.
 It is also possible to configure [special remotes](#special) and use features like file encryption.
-A purpose is also to provide a ,,Dropbox like" user experience.
+Another purpose is also to provide a ,,Dropbox like" user experience.

 The webapp GUI has also a interactive pairing feature for clients in the local network.
-Besides this feature stuff like periodical file integrity checks or *XMPP*-account for file sharing (synchronisation) with friends or not directly connected devices is possible.
-Also there is a log file and the option to restart or shutdown the git annex daemon.
+Beside this feature stuff like periodical file integrity checks or *XMPP*-account for file sharing (synchronisation) with friends or not directly connected devices is possible.
+Also there is a log file and the option to restart or shutdown the `git-annex` daemon.

 # Git-annex features